SCHOOLS Recommended Livestock

 The butterflies can be kept in a cage for a few days, with plenty of flowers for nectar, and then released to help the wild populations.

-The larvae live in tight clusters on the tips of nettle.
-Young larvae do best on potted nettle.
-Keep the pots outside until needed indoors for the first larvae.
+Young larvae should be started on growing nettle tips where they live in a tight cluster.
 When the larvae are larger, keep them caged on cut stems of nettle in a jar of water.
 Pupae are formed in a matter of weeks, hanging from the cage top.
 Butterflies emerge in about 3 weeks.
 They can be kept for a few days in a cage with flowers for nectar, then released into the wild.

 Painted Lady cardui 5 larvae in Pot on Diet